rodrigozr/sqs-grep/readme.md

 * Search by message attributes
 * Silent mode if you just want to count the number of matched messages
 * Dump matched messages to file, which can later be used for offline processing and archival
+* Resume an interrupted offline processing run exactly where it stopped (`--stateFile`)
 * Move/copy matched messages to another SQS queue
 * Publish matched messages to an SNS topic (or re-publish to the original topic if the message originally came from SNS)
 * Delete matched messages